PsiQ/qref/docs/format.md

 {direction: input, name: in_0, size: 1}
 ```

-Like most components in QREF ports require names, and these should be unique for the ports of a given program (or subroutine).
-Each port also has direction, which can be either `input`, `output` or `through` (for ports serving as
+Like most components in QREF ports require names, and these should be unique for
+the ports of a given program (or subroutine).
+Each port also has direction,
+which can be either `input`, `output` or `through` (for ports serving as
 both input and output).
 Finally, each port has a _size_.
 In our simple scenario, all sizes are positive integers.
-However, QREF
-is not limited to them, and size of a port can be either:
+However, entries to the size field can take on any of the following formats:

 - A positive integer.
 - A symbol or symbolic expression (e.g. `N` or `2L + 1`)